Swords (album)

-Swords is a compilation album by Morrissey, released in the UK on 26 October 2009 and in the US on 3 November on Polydor.
-The album features 18 previously non-album single B-sides collected from the sessions that also produced the preceding three Morrissey albums – You Are the Quarry (2004), Ringleader of the Tormentors (2006), and Years of Refusal (2009).
+Swords is a compilation album by the English singer Morrissey, released in the UK on 26 October 2009 and in the US on 3 November on Polydor.
+The album features 18 previously non-album single B-sides collected from the sessions that also produced the preceding three Morrissey studio albums – You Are the Quarry (2004), Ringleader of the Tormentors (2006), and Years of Refusal (2009).
 Morrissey issued a total of 24 studio B-sides during 2004–2009, as well as numerous live B-side tracks, making Swords an incomplete collection of his non-album work of the era.
 However, in his review of the album, Stephen Thomas Erlewine of AllMusic notes that "Not all the flipsides are here, but all the noteworthy ones are."

-Initial copies of the CD include a bonus disc of eight songs recorded live in Warsaw during Morrissey's 2009 tour.
+Initial copies of the CD included a bonus disc of eight songs recorded live in Warsaw during Morrissey's 2009 tour.
 The compilation was supported by the Swords Tour, featuring dates in the UK, the Netherlands, France, Germany, Ireland, and the United States.

 In a statement, Morrissey revealed that he had intended Swords to be a budget album, and was disappointed to see it be retailed for such a high price.